 Looking for the Minecraft ray tracing shader?
-Real-time lighting effects are a highlight of high-fidelity games like Battlefield V and Metro Exodus, but now they’re also available in the chunky world of Minecraft.
+Real-time lighting effects are a highlight of high-fidelity games like Battlefield V and Metro Exodus, but they’re also available in the chunky world of Minecraft.
 In time, both Nvidia and a single modder have created ray tracing shaders to improve the game’s lighting dramatically.

-Okay, so unless you’re using the official Nvidia-supported version, it’s not ray tracing, exactly – technically, the rendering method modder Sonic Ether uses to create real-time global illumination in Minecraft is called path tracing.
+Okay, so unless you’re using the official Nvidia-supported version, it’s not ray tracing, exactly.
+Technically, the rendering method modder Sonic Ether uses to create real-time global illumination in Minecraft is called path tracing.
 The difference is that path tracing uses rays that bounce many times throughout a scene, but the effect is similar to that of ray tracing: gorgeously-lit and shadowed scenes, even in something as simple-looking as Minecraft, and it’s one of the best ways to play one of the best PC games ever.